Logarithmic Density of Rank $\geq 1$ and Rank $\geq 2$ Genus-2 Jacobians and Applications to Hyperelliptic Curve

 \begin{theorem}[see Corollaries \ref{cor:3}, \ref{cor:rank2-logdensity} and Prop.~\ref{prop:split}] ~

-\begin{enumerate} \item The subset of genus-$2$ curves with split Jacobian and rank $r\geq 2$ has logarithmic density at least $\frac{2}{21}$ with respect to $\cC_1(X)$. \item The subset of genus-$2$ curves with rank $r\geq 1$ has logarithmic density at least $\frac{13}{14}$ with respect to $\cC_1(X)$. \item The subset of genus-2 curves with rank $r\geq 2$ has logarithmic density at least $\frac{5}{7}$ with respect to $\cC_1(X)$. \end{enumerate} \end{theorem} For comparison, in the elliptic curve case the conjectural logarithmic density is $\frac{19}{24}$ for rank $r \geq 2$ (see Th 7.3.3 in~\cite{Park2019}).
-In genus $2$, we only prove unconditional lower bounds $\frac{13}{14}$ for rank $r \geq 1$ and $5/7$ for rank $r \geq 2$ with respect to $\mathcal{C}_1(X)$.
-However, some heuristics predict rank parities to be equidistributed in the subfamily with two points at infinity, hence this would suggest logarithmic density at least $\frac{13}{14}$ for rank $r \geq 2$ as well (cf. Remark \ref{rem:equi}).
-This phenomenon is also consistent with existing numerical data.
-In particular, data available in the \href{https://www.lmfdb.org/}{LMFDB} indicates that, for $X \leq 2^{18}$, the percentage of curves of rank at least $2$ is larger among the Jacobians of genus-$2$ curves than among elliptic curves.
+\begin{enumerate} \item The subset of genus-$2$ curves with split Jacobian and rank $r\geq 2$ has logarithmic density at least $\frac{2}{21}$ with respect to $\cC_1(X)$. \item The subset of genus-$2$ curves with rank $r\geq 1$ has logarithmic density at least $\frac{13}{14}$ with respect to $\cC_1(X)$. \item The subset of genus-$2$ curves with rank $r\geq 2$ has logarithmic density at least $\frac{5}{7}$ with respect to $\cC_1(X)$. \end{enumerate} \end{theorem} For comparison, in the case of elliptic curves the random matrix model predicts that the set of curves of rank \(r\geq 2\) has logarithmic density \(\frac{19}{24}\) with respect to \(\cC_2^{(1)}(X)\) (see Theorem 7.3.3 in~\cite{Park2019}).
+In genus \(2\), we prove unconditional lower bounds \(\frac{13}{14}\) for rank \(r \geq 1\) and \(5/7\) for rank \(r \geq 2\) with respect to \(\mathcal{C}_1(X)\).
+If rank parities are equidistributed in the subfamily with two points at infinity, then the same construction would suggest logarithmic density at least \(\frac{13}{14}>\frac{19}{24}\) for rank \(r \geq 2\) as well.
+This phenomenon is also consistent with existing numerical data: for \(X \leq 2^{18}\), the percentage of curves of rank at least \(2\) is larger among the Jacobians of genus-\(2\) curves than among elliptic curves (see~\cite{OnlineComplement}).